aws/aws-emr-best-practices/website/docs/migration/data-migration/zero-etl-federated-query.md

 ---
-sidebar_label: Overview
+sidebar_label: Zero-ETL and Federated Query ✨
 ---

-# Migration Guide Overview
+# Zero-ETL and Federated Query — Reducing Data Movement

 :::note Contribution Needed
 This page is a placeholder.
 If you are the assigned contributor, please replace this content with your draft and submit a PR.